stevencombs/retrocombs.github.io/_drafts/2020-01-25-lewpow-external-hd-monitor-review.md

 comments: yes
 ---

-During Black Friday, I was able to snag a deal on the [Lepow 15.6 Inch Full HD 1080P USB Type-C Computer Display IPS Eye Care Screen with HDMI Type C](https://amzn.to/38JWMJt) for $110!
-I will admit, this may have been a bit of an impluse buy; however, I rationalized to myself that there are many times when either me or my wife needed a second monitor on our laptops (her's Macbook and mine a Pixelbook).
+During Black Friday 2019, I was able to snag a deal on the [Lepow 15.6 Inch Full HD 1080P USB Type-C Computer Display IPS Eye Care Screen with HDMI Type C](https://amzn.to/38JWMJt) for $110!
+I will admit, this may have been a bit of an impluse buy; however, I rationalized to myself that there are many times when either me or my wife needed a second monitor on our laptops (her's a Macbook and mine a Pixelbook).
 Will this monitor suffice?
 Let's find out in this bullet review.

 ![Lepow box with Pixelbook]()